 Exporting your results

-If you choose to export your results, you can do this by clicking on the export button located to the right of the report (shown above).
+If you choose to export your results, you can do this by clicking on the export button located towards the top right of the report (shown above as a downwards arrow to a drive).
 Once selected, an Excel document will show in a bar now shown at the bottom of your page.
 Simply select the document icon to access your data where you can save this to your machine.